-Food addiction is a very real phenomenon impacting the lives of more people with each passing day.
+Food addiction is a very real neurological issue impacting the lives of more people with each passing day.

 While this may not be new information for people struggling with the problem, the term “food addiction” is relatively new and still somewhat controversial.